theatlantic/django-south/docs/installation.rst

 ``INSTALLED_APPS`` elsewhere, and that you can run ``import south`` from inside ``./manage.py shell`` with no errors.

+Once South is added in, you'll need to run ``./manage.py syncdb`` to make the South migration-tracking tables (South doesn't use migrations for its own models, for various reasons).

 Now South is loaded into your project and ready to go, you'll probably want to take a look at our :ref:`tutorial`.